Financial reporting and audit exemptions

 Associations registered with the Australian Charities and Not-for-profits Commission

-Incorporated associations that are also registered with the Australian Charities and Not-for-profits Commission (ACNC) are exempted from the requirement to lodge an Annual summary of financial affairs with NSW Fair Trading provided the following conditions are met:
+NSW associations also registered with the Australian Charities and Not-for-profits Commission (ACNC) are exempted from the requirement to lodge an Annual summary of financial affairs with NSW Fair Trading provided the following conditions are met:

 • the association must comply with the obligations under Division 60 the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act)